-Interactive cards are used for actions like navigation and selection when our options need to be descriptive.
+Interactive cards are used for actions like navigation and selection when options need to be descriptive, with a strong, captivating and balanced visual representation.

 Interactive cards are flexible and make for an easily scannable way to present options.